-According to Municipal Code Section 16.24.150 (Commission determination) a tentative map may be denied by the Commission on any of the grounds contained in the Map Act, General Plan or the municipal code.
+According to Municipal Code Section 16.24.150 (Commission determination) a tentative map may be denied by the Planning Commission on any of the grounds contained in the Map Act, General Plan or the municipal code.
 The Commission shall deny the tentative map if it makes any of the following mandatory findings contained in Map Act Section 66474.
-Staff has developed a response to each finding, as follows:
+Staff has developed a response to each finding, including reference to the draft findings listed above for the associated Conditional Use Permit (CUP 12-17), as follows: